gruelbox/transaction-outbox/README.md

 ```

 #### Using spring-txn
-If you're usins Spring transaction management, you can use the `Transactional` annotation as normal:
+If you're using Spring transaction management, you can use the `Transactional` annotation as normal:
 ```
 @Autowired private CustomerRepository customerRepository;
 @Autowired private Provider<TransactionOutbox> outbox;